QS

 QuantumScape Stock Surges 20% on Q1 Earnings Beat

 QuantumScape Corporation (QS) shares jumped more than 20% after the solid-state battery developer disclosed Q1 2026 results that beat analyst EPS estimates by $0.02 per share and showed a narrower loss than prior periods.
 The stock closed at $7.31 before the move, valuing the pre-revenue company at $4.48 billion.
-The celebration, though, arrives against a backdrop that deserves scrutiny: $3.1 million in net insider selling over the past 90 days, with not a single open-market purchase by any officer or director.
+The rally, though, comes with a caveat: $3.1 million in net insider selling over the past 90 days.
+Not a single officer or director bought shares on the open market.

 QuantumScape Corporation (QS) — stock analysis